ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 ### Forward!
 To the Moon
 NASA's 21st century Artemis program, named after the Greek moon Goddess and twin of Apollo, is the next step in our mission to explore the universe and land the first woman and person of color on the surface of the Moon.

-### Two Small Pieces of Glass
+### Comets and Discovery
-While attending a local star party, two teenage students learn how the telescope has helped us understand our place in space and how telescopes continue to expand our understanding of the Universe.
+In "Comets & Discovery" we follow two intrepid comet hunters in first-person.
+One, a modern explorer.
+The other, Caroline Herschel.
+The famous 18th century comet huntress that ruled the skies for many generations.
+With both, we learn how they each searched the skies, made their discoveries, and reported them for other astronomers to bear out.
+We also learn about, depending on the century of the observer, what people thought comets were and their importance to them.

 For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please contact us at <a href="mailto:info@astroyork.com"><font color="#FFCC66">info@astroyork.com</font></a> or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)